 Change management is always an issue.
 But we find, with staff involved from its very inception, there is a positive expectation and eagerness to improve their workflow – people ‘buy in’, in short!

-8. Finally old data is imported in and old ways of working replaced.
+8. Your old data can be imported in at any stage and your old ways of working replaced.
 Delight reigns supreme!
 One user quoted she was ‘Chuffed as nuts!’.

 The majority of examples on this site cost between £3,000 and £5,000 plus.
 Perhaps one in three invest as much again over the next year or two.
-A few invest constantly to continue to save time and effort, automate procedures and adapt as new business procedures are adopted.
+A few invest constantly over the years and continue to save even more time and effort, automating more procedures and adapting as new business procedures are adopted.

 10. No staff training is needed as it tends to happen as the database is developed together.

 11. You end up with a bespoke tailor-made solution that fits perfectly.
 You will totally own it.
 No ongoing rental or annual fees to pay (except hosting on a server).

 11. Those numbers again?
 01934 782651 or 07940 514351.
 Call.